Andy's Technotes Home

 Steps you can take to reduce how fast your system gets fragmented.

-- Add more RAM: Nowdays(2010) with Windows Vista or 7, consider 1GB a minimum with more being much better, noting that 32bit versions max out at 3GB and 64bit is limited by the hardware.
-Windows XPsp3 now wants 512MB as a minimum, and Win2K needs at least 128MB (Win9x can scrape by with 64MB)
+Add more RAM: Nowadays(2016) with Windows Vista+, consider 8GB a minimum with more being much better, noting that 32bit versions max out at 3GB and 64bit is limited by the hardware.
+2GB is the minimum for Windows Vista+, Windows XPsp3 now wants at least 512MB as a minimum with 1GB being a practical minimum, and Win2K needs at least 128MB (Win9x can scrape by with 64MB)

-- Set up a permenant fixed swap file.
-Note that was more of an issue in the past, but now that Windows(Vista+) is handling it more intelligently and most defragment tools can now defragment this file, these steps are more for moving it to a seperate harddrive or SSD for performance(a real drive, not just a seperate partition), or just space management if you underestimated how big Windows would bloat to when you partitioned your drive(s).
+Set up a permanent fixed swap file.
+Note that was more of an issue in the past, but now that Windows(Vista+) is handling it more intelligently and most defragment tools can now defragment this file, these steps are more for moving it to a separate hard-drive or SSD for performance(a real drive, not just a separate partition), or just space management if you underestimated how big Windows would bloat to when you partitioned your drive(s).

 - Assuming >128MB physical RAM, >1GB free space on C:, and Win2K +.